 Tip!: If you wish to stream at a higher quality when away from home, you’ll need to successfully set up remote access on your server so that your app can connect with it directly.

 How to get a better experience

 Our Relay feature is an awesome way to let you remotely stream your content.
 However, if you want the very best experience, then you’ll want to ensure that your Plex Media Server can be accessed directly by your apps when away from home.
 That will let you stream at higher quality and give you a faster connection between the app and server.

-Tip!: Successfully Enabling Remote Access for a Server on your server to get the best experience.
+Tip!: Successfully enable Remote Access on your server to get the best experience.